simonwhitaker/gibo/CONTRIBUTING.md

-# To release a new version
+# To release a new version automatically

+Just pust a version tag (e.g. `v3.0.1-beta.1`) to Github

+## To release a new version manually

 1. Install [GoReleaser](https://goreleaser.com/):